RVIRUS0817/ansible_Mac/README.md

 $ ./scripts/first.sh
 ````

-## change application

 ## 2.roles/homedirectory/files/
 Please put it in the above directory such as .vimrc managed in the home directory and manage it.

 ## 3.group_vars/all
-Insert the package you want to install with homebrew,homebrew-cask,homedirectory
+Insert the package you want to install with pip,homebrew,homebrew-tap,homebrew-cask,homedirectory

 ## 4.dry-run
 ````